usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 * A digital services company partners with an internal federal team to co-develop a modular CMS platform, sharing sprint planning and product ownership duties.

 ### Activity – Group analysis:
+>Note for vendors: this is an optional in-class activity.

  Review a real-world case study (anonymized) and identify the agency's responsibilities vs. the vendor’s responsibilities.
 Discuss how each role contributed to project success.

 ---